Vladimir Mashkov

 Vladimir Lvovich Mashkov (Владимир Львович Машков; born 27 November 1963) is a Russian actor and theater director of cinema.
-He is known to Western audiences for his work in the 2001 film Behind Enemy Lines and 2011 film Mission: Impossible – Ghost Protocol.
+He is known to Western audiences for his work in the 2001 film Behind Enemy Lines and the 2011 film Mission: Impossible – Ghost Protocol.
 Mashkov has also worked as a film director, producer and writer for the 2004 Russian film Papa.

-According to his daughter Maria "Masha" Mashkova, who is close to her mother and who both reside in the United States, her father Vladimir Mashkov is a staunch supporter of Vladimir Putin and an ardent pro-Russia, pro-Putin, pro-Kremlin propagandist who firmly supports Russia during the Russo-Ukrainian War.
+According to his daughter Maria "Masha" Mashkova, who is close to her mother, and they both reside in the United States, her father Vladimir Mashkov is a staunch supporter of Vladimir Putin and an ardent pro-Russia, pro-Putin, pro-Kremlin propagandist who firmly supports Russia during the Russo-Ukrainian War.
 (Note: Vladimir Mashkov was banned from entering Latvia as of 24 March 2022 after he attended a pro-Russia, pro-Putin, pro-Kremlin ralley at Luzhniki Stadium in Moscow on 18 March 2022 during the Russian invasion of Ukraine to support the anniversary of Russia's occupation of Crimea.)